MarcosShiuuri/flask-weatherAPI/readme.txt

 Python web app using Flask and OpenWeatherAPI
 This project displays info about the weather of a chosen city.

-The goal was to improve my knowledge of APIs using Flask as the backend and OpenWeatherAPI from [openweathermap.org](https://openweathermap.org) as the API.
+The goal was to improve my knowledge of APIs usage, with Flask as the backend and OpenWeatherAPI from [openweathermap.org](https://openweathermap.org).

 Also, it uses basic HTML5 and CSS3 as the frontend, since the focus was the backend.